solid-contrib/solid-tutorial-angular/chapter1.md

 ## Summary

 In this chapter we have shown how to identify and verify a user using delegated login and WebID.
 We have packaged the code into an [AngularJS](https://angularjs.org/) app and presented a simple demo.
-In the next chapter we will show how to save data to your Personal Online Data Store (Pod).
+In the next chapter we will show how to save data to your Personal Online Datastore (Pod).

 ## See Also